DinoHub-SubT/dsta_deploy/README.md

 The below instructions should get you started on a basic SubT setup locally or on Azure.

-## Operational Tools To Learn
+## Operational Tool Resources

-There are a few operational tools to learn to be able to navigate setup more smoothly.
+There are a few operational tools resources available.

 Please have a basic understanding of the following tools: